DigitalSQR/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 `.description` - add a summary description

+#### Adding the Personas to the narrative page
+The personas should be listed in the personas.md page.
+To enable this, the L3 author can simply add any supporting narrative and make sure the personas.md page contains this:

+ {% raw %}
+{% include fragment-actors.liquid %}
+ {% endraw %}

 Personas will be associated with actions(processes).
 The tracking of that association is managed in another process.
 See [Common artifacts governance](commons_governance.html).